rish-16/tp/docs/UserGuide.md

     * **`doc exit`** : Exits the app.

-6. Refer to the **Features** section below for details of each command.
+6. Refer to the **Features** section below for details of each command. this on
+7. Doc'it is built specifically for small clinic staff based in Singapore.
+Hence, the date and time run in Singapore time.

 --------------------------------------------------------------------------------------------------------------------